 Apply for funding to bring in speakers from beyond academia

 Bring greater recognition of the career opportunities and skills needed to be successful in a career outside a professorial position.
 Intended for pre- and postdoctoral scholars to engage with alumni and others who have transitioned to many diverse career paths.
-In partnership with the Office of Inclusion and Student Engagement.

 The grants are for interactive sessions involving Cornell PhD alumni and other professionals to inform Cornell PhD students and postdocs about careers outside the professoriate and the skills they will need to be successful in these careers.
 We are happy to brainstorm ideas with you to help create the most impactful activities.